Intermediate links of plane curves: Introduction

+It was conjectured by Rudolph \cite{Ru1983} and proved by Boileau and Orevkov \cite{BO} that $\Cc$-links are quasipositive.
+A link is called \emph{quasipositive}, if it can be represented by a quasipositive braid.
+In turn, a braid is called \emph{quasipositive} if it is of the form $\prod w_i\sigma_{k_i}w_i^{-1}$, where $\sigma_j$ are generators in the braid group and $w_i$ are arbitrary words in the braid group.

-$\Cc$-links bridge knot theory and theory of complex plane curves.
-It was conjectured by Rudolph \cite{Ru1983} and proved by Boileau and Orevkov \cite{BO} that $\Cc$-links are quasipositive links.
-Quasipositive knots and links are a subject of intensive research both for their applications in algebraic geometry and for their special properties in link theory; see \cite{Baa05, Baa14, Hed05, Ru2005} for instance.
-However the proof that $\Cc$-links are quasipositive links is not constructive: given a $\Cc$-link we lack an algorithm on how to translate it into a quasipositive braid.
+Quasipositive links are a subject of intense research both for their applications in algebraic geometry and for their special properties in link theory; see \cite{Baa05, Baa14, Hed05, Ru2005} for instance.
+Unfortunately the proof that $\Cc$-links are quasipositive links is not constructive: given a $\Cc$-link we lack an algorithm translating it into a quasipositive braid.

+Usually a link diagram is thought of as the image of a link under a projection from $\Rr^3$ to $\Rr^2$.
+For links in $S^3$, in order to draw a diagram, one usually applies some variant of a stereographic projection.
+There is a version of a stereographic projection, which seems to be the most natural when studying $\Cc$-links, namely the complex stereographic projection, see Section~\ref{sec:stereo}.
+One expects that the complex stereographic projection of a $\Cc$-link should have some special properties.
+This idea is exploited in the present article.
+In particular, we find a relation between the writhe, the rotation number and the Euler characteristic of a diagram of a $\Cc$-link under the complex stereographic projection.

+In the next step we apply the Yamada--Vogel algorithm (see Section~\ref{sec:vogelalgorithm}) to such a diagram.
+The Yamada--Vogel algorithm gives an explicit way of turning a link diagram into a braid.
+One of the features of this algorithm is that one can control the Reidemeister moves performed in the algorithm.
+We ask, whether the Yamada--Vogel algorithm can turn a diagram of a $\Cc$-link into a quasipositive braid.
+Our first result gives a sufficient condition, when this is the case.

+\begin{theorem} Let $L_r$ be a link arising as a transverse intersection of a complex curve $\mathcal{C}\subset\Cc^2$ with a sphere of radius $r$.
+Let $D_r$ be a diagram of $L_r$ obtained from a complex stereographic projection.
+Suppose $L_r$ is fibered strongly quasipositive.
+If $D_r$ has no negative Seifert circles, then the Yamada--Vogel algorithm applied to $D_r$ gives a quasipositive braid. \end{theorem}